 (£100 and quick promotion)

 King Charles 2nd reputedly told his mistress, the Duchess of Portsmouth, the executioner was "Pride" but it is unclear what was said (see page image).
 For over three hundred and fifty plus years now, thru 14 Pride Generations the literati have always assumed he meant Thomas Pride.
 However, because Thomas was known to have been in attendance and visible, the comment has been rejected and ignored.
 But it is unknown if he actually said Thomas Pride or just Pride ?
 Its hard to believe he did not know something.
 Charles 2nd's soldiers detained, jailed, and tortured or executed almost the entire puritan leadership, and made deals with the rest for clemancy.
 Any candidate for executioner, it would seem, needs to address the reason for the Crowns silence on what it knew.
 Joseph was not listed formally as a Regicide,.. but why did (in the increasingly credible family legend) British soldiers chase him with such enthusiasm that he decided to swim for it?
 Ten years on with the flush of numerical revelations well in the past, the question has to be asked which of the parties standing would have a motivation to reveal the truth in the year 1660 ?
-Does the David 2 story burnish the defeated puritan cause, or sound more like child murder ten years later?
+Does the David 2 story burnish the rejected puritan rule, or sound more like child murder ten years later?
 Does Charles 2nd want it known it was a child that finished a King?
 Worse in a still largely puritan England does Charles 2nd want to promote a myth with Charles 1st in the role of Goliath and the new David still on the loose ?
 Is this another JFK type of deal ?
 In 1660 all parties have strong motivations to not disclose the truth and the situation does not change thereafter.
 The reasons for the Crowns silence are now clear, the truth was both a challenge to the very concept of monarchy, a child killing a King, and a personal threat to Charles II himself, casting him in the role of usurper to the "new David".